• Home

 Submission

-1. A nomination letter of no more than two pages in length signed by the faculty mentor/PI of the CVMBS that states the specific fellowship to which the nomination applies and why the nominee meets the criteria and is deserving,
+1. A nomination letter of no more than two pages in length signed by the faculty mentor/PI of the VMBS that states the specific fellowship to which the nomination applies and why the nominee meets the criteria and is deserving,

-2. A personal statement of no more than two pages in length written by the nominee covering their research interests, goals, and why they believe they are deserving of the fellowship,
+2. A personal statement of no more than two pages in length written by the nominee covering their research interests, goals, and why they believe they are deserving of the fellowship.

 Texas A&M University Merit Fellowship

-In coordination with the Graduate and Professional School of Texas A&M University, the College of Veterinary Medicine & Biomedical Sciences (CVMBS) awards the Texas A&M University Merit Fellowship to recognize an applicant who has already shown meritorious achievements in professional, research, and scholarly activities that prepares them to be an outstanding doctoral student in the CVMBS.
-This four-year fellowship funding commitment for incoming doctoral students of the CVMBS has a financial package with the following structure:
+In coordination with the Graduate and Professional School of Texas A&M University, the College of Veterinary Medicine & Biomedical Sciences (VMBS) awards the Texas A&M University Merit Fellowship to recognize an applicant who has already shown meritorious achievements in professional, research, and scholarly activities that prepares them to be an outstanding doctoral student in the VMBS.

 • YEARS 2 – 4: Assistantship stipend of no less than $30,000 funded by PI or in collaboration with the department